 Like music?
-Then head to the funky Canmore Folk Music Festival.
-This is a long weekend of music and mayhem that’s been going since 1978.
+Then head to the funky Canmore Folk Music Festival in August.
+This is a long weekend of music and mayhem that’s been going on since 1978.
 Also in August is Doors Open Banff, a time when monuments and historical monuments are open for visitors to enjoy.

-Although it’s not in Banff the Calgary Stampede is a great even to time your visit to Banff.
-The world’s largest stampede takes place every year in Calgary and you’re sure to have a good time and live out your cowboy dreams.
+Although it’s not in Banff, the Calgary Stampede is a great event to time with your visit to Banff.
+The world’s largest stampede takes place every year in Calgary, and you’re sure to have a good time and live out your cowboy dreams.

 Fall Festivals in Banff